kehantan/labbook/docs/buffers_solutions/dmem.rst

 =====

 * In this lab, we prepare 1 L of DMEM from powder.
 We then aliquote from 1 L of DMEM to smaller vial and mix with FBS and Pen-Strep to make complete DMEM.
 * Read the packaging or search the data sheet online before preparing DMEM.
-* Sometimes there are ingredients that we need to manually added, such as sodium bicarbonate, pyruvate, or HEPES.
-Beware of the ingredients that need to be added.
+Because at different times we might order different brands of DMEM powder and different manufacturer would left out different ingredients such as sodium bicarbonate, pyruvate, or HEPES.
+We need to measure the amound of the missing ingredients and manually add them when preparing the media.

 Requires